Frequently Asked Questions

 When do I need to book by?

-For wedding cakes, dessert tables and larger orders we recommend booking 6+ months before your event, particularly if this falls in the busy summer months.
+For wedding cakes, dessert tables and larger orders we recommend booking 6+ months before your event at least, If you're getting married in the summer on a Saturday, I would get in touch as soon as possible, I can only deliver and set up two perhaps three wedding cakes on a busy Saturday, and dates start to fill up at least a year to a year and a half in advance.
 If your event is sooner, don't panic, drop us an email and we'll get back to you as soon as possible and try and see what we can do for you.

 Do I need to pay anything when I book?

 We take a 25% deposit at the time of booking to secure your date.
 This is taken after we have discussed and designed your cake, amendments can still be made after this time, however.
 If you wish to secure your date but unsure what you would like, then we take £100 as a deposit at that time.